 Summary Dissolution of Marriage

 You should still hire a divorce lawyer if you qualify for summary dissolution.
-Your attorney can help you gather any records and documentation you will need to complete the process and provide individualized advice to help you resolve the matter efficiently.
-If you and your spouse do not qualify for a summary dissolution, you will likely face a contested divorce and will need to address various issues before you can obtain a finalized divorce order in California.
+Your attorney can help you gather records and documentation and give you individual advice to resolve the matter efficiently.
+If you do not qualify, you will likely face a contested divorce and will need to address several issues before you can get a final divorce order in California.

 Contested Divorce